-Spinal cord injury can result in serious neuropathic pain, but new research found work-around in neuronal support cells.
+Spinal cord injury can result in serious neuropathic pain, but new research suggests cannabis may help.

 It is a little known phenomena that injury to the spinal cord may lead to the loss of full functioning in the neurons responsible for pain processing.
 Most comprehend that there can be loss in nerve transmission, resulting in paralysis.
 But, spinal cord injury can also result in severe and chronic pain.
 One major risk factor is subsequent injury.

 What happens is that the circuitry that would normally stop sensory inputs, including pain.
 Functions of the intact spinal cord become deranged in the damaged spinal cord.
 The result is debilitating neuropathic pain.
 It is very difficult to treat spinal cord injury and new approaches to treatment are constantly being sought because the available strategies are largely ineffective.
 Recent research suggests that patients may find relief in treatments that target support cells of the central nervous system.

 Researchers discovered that targeting support cells, like glial cells, could modulate pain.
 The most abundant cell type in the central nervous system are these glial cells.
 While these are not able to conduct electrical current, glial cells provide support and cushioning for cells that do.
 Different types of glial cells also support neuronal cells by conducting surveillance (as an immune function) and monitoring inflammatory response.